Herbert

 temperatures, but importantly, serves the dual purpose of

-overall efficiency.
-It will be further noted that the alcohol
+engine overall efficiency.
+It will be further noted that the

-steam internal combustion engine of the present invention is
+alcohol steam internal combustion engine of the present

-particularly adapted for energy reclamation for the following
+invention is particularly adapted for energy reclamation for the

-reasons.
-First, the alcohol based fuel burns at lower cylinder
+following reasons.
+First, the alcohol based fuel burns at lower

-the present engine is uniquely suited for fuel preheating or
+steam operation of the present engine is uniquely suited for

-engines do not realize the same improvements in efficiency by
+internal combustion engines do not realize the same improvements

-vaporizing the fuel and, in any event, the handling of vaporized
+in efficiency by vaporizing the fuel and, in any event, the

-is required where low, or varying, fuel proofages (grades) are
+which is required where low, or varying, fuel proofages (grades)

 example, the air-fuel ratio of the propane utilized for cold